angielsteele/visitliverpool3/README.md

 #### Footer

 - The footer consists of a picture to decorate the bottom of the screen
-- The footer picture is reletive, so it does not matter the size of the screen, you see the full width of the landscape picture
+- The footer picture is relative, so it does not matter the size of the screen, you see the full width of the landscape picture
 - In smaller resolutions, the footer also contains a smaller version of the Social Media icons, which are presented in white to stand out on the image
-- The footer is consistant across all pages
+- The footer is consistent across all pages

 #### Home page

 - The body of the home page consists of information about Merseyside.
-- In larger resolutions, the user will also see a picture of the Mersey Ferry on the left hand side of the page, this was removed for smaller screensizes, to ensure text was legible.
+- In larger resolutions, the user will also see a picture of the Mersey Ferry on the left hand side of the page, this was removed for smaller screen sizes, to ensure text was legible.

 #### Things to do

 - The body of the things to do section consists of a flexbox with 33% positioning, so that 3 attractions can be seen.
-- The things to do section also has links for futher information on pages not affilitated with me.
-These display on new tabs using, to seperate my content with the other website content.
+- The things to do section also has links for further information on pages not affiliated with me.
+These display on new tabs using, to separate my content with the other website content.
 - A border was used to help the user identify the different attractions that were available in the area.

 #### Pictures

 - The picture section has an array of different pictures, some sourced from the internet (see citations) and others taken by my husband.
-- In the laeger screen resolutions, the pictures can be seen in columns of 4, however the smaller resolutions only one column with 100% image size.
+- In the larger screen resolutions, the pictures can be seen in columns of 4, however the smaller resolutions only one column with 100% image size.
-- For future iterations, I would like or the user to be able to click on the picture for a larger view on a seperate tab.
+- For future iterations, I would like or the user to be able to click on the picture for a larger view on a separate tab.

 #### Win a getaway